q62ur/CS2043-Assignment-Grading-System/README.md

 # CS2043 Assignment Grading & Testing System

-This project is a Java-based assignment grading and testing system developed for CS2043: Software Engineering I at the University of New Brunswick.
+This project is a Java-based assignment grading and testing system developed for **CS2043: Software Engineering I** at the University of New Brunswick.
 The system was designed to help evaluate programming submissions by running tests, comparing outputs, and organizing grading-related functionality.

 ## Project Overview

-The goal of this project was to build a software tool that supports assignment checking and testing in a more structured way.
+The goal of this project was to build a software tool that supports assignment checking and testing in a structured way.
 The system focuses on reading submitted files, executing test cases, comparing expected and actual outputs, and helping identify incorrect or incomplete submissions.

 ## Key Features

-* Runs Java-based assignment tests
+- Runs Java-based assignment tests
-* Compares program output against expected results
+- Compares program output against expected results
-* Supports structured test execution
+- Supports structured test execution
-* Helps identify errors in student submissions
+- Helps identify errors in student submissions
-* Includes project documentation and UML-supported design
+- Includes project documentation and UML-supported design
-* Demonstrates software engineering principles such as modular design, testing, and teamwork
+- Demonstrates software engineering principles such as modular design, testing, debugging, and teamwork

 ## Technologies Used

-* Java
+- Java
-* Object-Oriented Programming
+- Object-Oriented Programming
-* File Handling
+- File Handling
-* Testing and Output Comparison
+- Testing and Output Comparison
-* UML Design
+- UML Design
-* GitHub for version control and collaboration
+- GitHub for version control and collaboration

 ## What I Learned